-Following the announcement that For All Mankind will end with its sixth and final season, and that Season 5 just premiered on Apple TV, fans have once again been holding on to one key theory about the show: that eventually, the timeline will reach the point that the human race makes first contact with alien life.
+Following the announcement that For All Mankind will end with its sixth and final season, fans have once again been holding on to one key theory about the show: that eventually, the timeline will reach the point that the human race makes first contact with alien life.

-For All Mankind is one of Apple TV's biggest shows, which follows an alternate timeline of the international space race if the Russians had reached the moon first.
-Each season jumps ahead ten years, giving each set of episodes an entirely new feel and presenting plenty of new storytelling opportunities for its narrative and characters.
+For All Mankind is one of Apple TV's biggest shows, following an alternate timeline of the international space race in which the Russians reach the moon first.
+Each season jumps ahead 10 years, giving each set of episodes a new feel and presenting plenty of fresh storytelling opportunities for its narrative and characters.

-At WonderCon 2026, The Direct attended roundtable interviews with some of the filmmakers and stars of Apple TV's For All Mankind Season 5.
-One of the most interesting tidbits that was revealed was from the show's co-showrunner, Ben Nedivi, who addressed the common fan theories that the series could eventually reach first contact with alien life.
+At WonderCon 2026, The Direct attended roundtable interviews with some of the filmmakers and stars of Apple TV's For All Mankind Season 5, which premiered on March 27.
+One of the most interesting tidbits came from the show's co-showrunner, Ben Nedivi, who addressed common fan theories that the series could eventually reach first contact with aliens.

-The full question and Ben Nedivi's quote can be read below.
-More of The Direct's coverage of WonderCon 2026 can be seen from our conversation with the cast of Peacock's Ted.
+The full question and Nedivi's quote are below.
+Check out more of The Direct's coverage of WonderCon 2026, including our conversation with the cast of Peacock's Ted.

 Will For All Mankind Ever See First Contact?